peak-gao/code-notes/JavaScript/js-basics-notes.md

 ### Future Modules
 - ES6 adds first-class syntax support for the concept of modules
     - Each module can both import other modules or specific API members, as well export their own public API members
     - Note: Function-based modules aren't a statically recognized pattern (something the compiler knows about), so their API semantics aren't considered until run-time.
-That is, you can actually modify a module's API during the run-time (see earlier publicAPI discussion)
+That is, you can actually modify a module's API during the run-time (see earlier publicAPI discussion)You theoretically could
 - By contrast, ES6 Module APIs are static (the APIs don't change at run-time)
     - Since the compiler knows that, it can (and does!) check during (file loading and) compilation that a reference to a member of an imported module's API actually exists
     - If the API reference doesn't exist, the compiler throws an "early" error at compile-time, rather than waiting for traditional dynamic run-time resolution (and errors, if any)

 # Into JavaScript